-n Next line (same as $\langle up \rangle$).

-p Previous line (same as $\langle down \rangle$).

-View/GoTo org file

-(SPC) Display the original location of the item in another window.

-L Display original location and recenter that window.

-(TAB) Go to the original location of the item in another window.
+n Next line (same as $\langle \underline{up} \rangle$). р Previous line (same as $\langle \underline{\text{down}} \rangle$).
+View/GoTo mouse-3 o org file $\langle \overline{SPC} \rangle$ Display the original location of the item in another window.
+L Display original location and recenter that window. mouse-2 mouse-1 $\langle \underline{\text{TAB}} \rangle$ $\langle \underline{\text{RET}} \rangle$ Go to the original location of the item in another window.
 Under Emacs 22, mouse-1 will also works for this.

-(RET) Go to the original location of the item and delete other windows.

-f Toggle Follow mode.
+Go to the original location of the item and delete other windows. f Toggle Follow mode.
 In Follow mode, as you move the cursor through the agenda buffer, the other window always shows the corresponding location in the org file.
-The initial setting for this mode in new agenda buffers can be set with the variable org-agenda-start-with-follow-mode.

-Toggle Logbook mode.
+The initial setting for this mode in new agenda buffers can be set with the variable org-agenda-start-with-follow-mode. b Display the entire subtree of the current item in an indirect buffer.
+With numerical prefix ARG, go up to this level and then take that tree.
+If ARG is negative, go up that many levels.
+With $C-u$ prefix, do not remove the previously used indirect buffer.
+1 Toggle Logbook mode.
 In Logbook mode, entries that where marked DONE while logging was on (variable org-log-done) are shown in the agenda, as are entries that have been clocked on that day.

-Change display

-Delete other windows.

-w Switch to weekly view (7 days displayed together).
+Change dis play 0 Delete other windows.
+W Switch to weekly view (7 days displayed together). d Switch to daily view (just one day displayed).
+D Toggle the inclusion of diary entries.
+See Section 8.3.1 [Weekly/Daily agenda], page 44.

-- d Switch to daily view (just one day displayed). - D Toggle the inclusion of diary entries.
-See Section 8.3.1 [Calendar/Diary integration], page 41. - g Toggle the time grid on and off.
-See also the variables org-agenda-use-time-grid and org-agenda-time-grid. - Recreate the agenda buffer, for example to reflect the changes after modification of the time stamps of items with S-(left) and S-(right).
-When the buffer is the global todo list, a prefix argument is interpreted to create a selective list for a specific TODO keyword. - s Save all Org-mode buffers in the current Emacs session. - Display the following org-agenda-ndays days.
+- g Toggle the time grid on and off.
+See also the variables org-agenda-use-timegrid and org-agenda-time-grid. - r Recreate the agenda buffer, for example to reflect the changes after modification of the time stamps of items with S-(left) and S-(right).
+When the buffer is the global todo list, a prefix argument is interpreted to create a selective list for a specific TODO keyword.

+- s Save all Org-mode buffers in the current Emacs session. - (right) Display the following org-agenda-ndays days.
 For example, if the display covers a week, switch to the following week.
-With prefix arg, go forward that many times org-agenda-ndays days. - (left) Display the previous dates. - .
+With prefix arg, go forward that many times org-agenda-ndays days. - $\langle \underline{\text{left}} \rangle$ Display the previous dates. - .
 Goto today.